Skratzy/PA2565_Project/README.md

 # PA2565_Project
-The final project for the course PA2565 taught by Francisco Lopez Luro and Prashant Goswami.
+The final project for the course PA2565 taught by Francisco Lopez Luro and Prashant Goswami at Blekinge Institute of Technology.